 You need to submit your FAFSA every year to find out what financial aid you qualify for.

 4. The FAFSA deadline varies per state

-Every year, you’ll need to complete your FAFSA to be eligible for free and earned money.
+You’ll need to complete your FAFSA every year to be eligible for free and earned money.

 However, depending on your school's state, that deadline might be sooner.
-For example, if you were planning to attend a school in Connecticut, the FAFSA state deadline is in February.
+For example, if you plan to attend a Connecticut school, the FAFSA state deadline is in February.
 Schools in some states, such as North Carolina or North Dakota, assign FAFSA on a rolling basis until funds are gone, so the sooner you fill out the FAFSA, the better.

 In addition to the federal and state deadline, your specific school may also have a different deadline.

 While the best date to fill out the FAFSA is as soon as possible, check with your school’s financial aid office to learn more about school and state-specific deadlines.